kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 sample-job-sl4bm   user-queue    cluster-queue   45s
 ```

-To view the event for the workload admission, run the following command:
+To view the event for the Workload admission, run the following command:

 ```shell
 kubectl -n default describe workload sample-job-sl4bm